builtbycactus/Cactus-Docs/trellis-site-setup.md

 ### 2.0.
 Add the vault pass file if you need it

-Some Mr B and Friends repos require a file to be added to the `trellis` directory to decrypt passwords.
+Some Trellis repos require a file to be added to the `trellis` directory to decrypt passwords.

 Trellis is based on Ansible and therefore has access to [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) to encrypt files.
 This allows us to store private information within our git repo, without having to worry about it being read or leaked.
 Trellis stores this file in the `trellis` directory under a `.gitignore`'d file, generally called `.vault_pass`.